kadjahoe/Dashboard/README.md

     data manipulation.

     The ability to separate concerns is
-    the main reason Angular was choosen.
+    the main reason Angular was chosen.
     Each component that makes up the user's view can be managed in its only environment and still operate under
     the parent umbrella.

-    Data can be aggregated in a seperate place and service components as needed.
+    Data can be aggregated in a separate place and service components as needed.

     It is very powerful in many ways.
     This is a CSR(Client Side Rendering)
-    framework but it has the ability to do SSR(Server Side Rendering) if needed,
-    which is good for SEO.
+    framework but it has the ability to do SSR(Server Side Rendering) using Angular Universal if needed, which is good for SEO.

     In this use-case SEO is not important because the User Interface is
     considered private and not
-    accesible to the public.
+    accessible to the public.
     The data is only for specific
     users to see and interact with.